-Douglas County.
-The Douglas County grouse population is supported almost entirely on private lands.
+Douglas-Grant Counties.
+The Douglas-Grant grouse population is supported almost entirely on private lands.
 The best remaining patches of habitat are relatively small parcels of 'scablands' with shallow soil and/or steep terrain, generally unsuited to cultivation.
-Some over-grazed lands that do not support nesting, probably due to a sparse herbaceous understory, are used for wintering habitat.
-A substantial amount of rangeland in Douglas County is no longer grazed because it has become increasingly difficult over the last 30 years for small cattle operations to remain profitable (J. Benson, pers. comm.).
+Some over-grazed lands that do not support nesting, probably due to a sparse herbaceous understory, are used for wintering habitat. Α substantial amount of rangeland in Douglas County is no longer grazed because it has become increasingly difficult over the last 30 years for small cattle operations to remain profitable (J. Benson, pers. comm.).
 The federal CRP program removes land from crop production and establishes perennial vegetation.
-The grouse population has benefitted from CRP in Douglas County where 750 km of cropland has been re-vegetated with seed mixes that include native grasses and sagebrush (Table 7) (Schroeder et al. 2000).
+The grouse population has benefitted from CRP in Douglas and Garnt Counties, where 757 km2 of cropland has been re-vegetated with seed mixes that include native grasses and sagebrush (Schroeder et al. 2000; B. Dudek, pers. comm.).

 Because CRP establishes relatively permanent cover, it provides more year-round security to wildlife than land under cultivation.
 Sage-grouse likely use CRP fields because the cover is contiguous and can provide good nesting habitat which is usually not subject to livestock grazing.
 The quality of a CRP field for grouse habitat depends on the type of vegetation planted and the length of time the field has been in the CRP.
-Sage-grouse will use higher quality CRP fields that contain sagebrush and native grasses.
+Sagegrouse will use higher quality CRP fields that contain sagebrush and native grasses.
 CRP fields contained 40% of about 60 nests found in Douglas County from 1992 to 1996, and these nests were as successful as ones built in other cover.
 The CRP fields that appear to be most important are those near islands of shrub-steppe (Schroeder 1994).
-These islands of shrub-steppe are typically privately owned land with poor suitability for agricultural conversion.
+These patches of shrub-steppe are typically privately owned land with poor suitability for agricultural conversion.